Jacques Derrida was born 15 July 1930, and died 9 October 2004

 - Learning to live ought to mean learning to die – to acknowledge, to accept, an absolute mortality – without positive outcome, or resurrection, or redemption, for oneself or for anyone else.
 That has been the old philosophical injunction since Plato: to be a philosopher is to learn how to die.

-Derrida was a French philosopher who published more than 40 books, as well as hundreds of essays.
+Jacques Derrida was a French philosopher who published more than 40 books, as well as hundreds of essays.
 He is best known for developing a form of semiotic analysis known as deconstruction.
 He is one of the major figures associated with post-modern philosophy.
+His works include Writing and Difference.

 Source for Image